fotan/1-click-wordpress/README.md

  - Upload 1-click-wp.php to the folder you want WordPress to live in.
  - Browse to http://www.whateveryourdomainis.com/1-click-wp.php
  - Fill in the form
- - Pick any plugins you want to be installed along with WordPress
  - Hit the Submit button
  - Wait about 10 seconds and fill in the WordPress "Install" screen like normal.